-Most of these selections do not exist in the Free edition of Remote Desktop Manager as they depend on features offered by an Advanced Data Source .
+Most of these selections do not exist in the Free edition of Remote Desktop Manager macOS as they depend on features offered by an Advanced Data Source.

-Below are a few key points that the admin of the solution must be aware of:
+Below are a few key points that the administrator of the solution must be aware of: